sharepointoscar/devopsoscar.github.io/_posts/2020-06-24-protect-jenkins-x-apps-sso.md

 # Overview
 Microservice orchestrated by Kubernetes sometimes need not be public facing.

-There are many options to secure an end point, however, in this post we walk through configuring [Datawire's Ambassador Gateway](https://getambassador.io) to protect an app which has been put through CI/CD and published via Jenkins X.  We enable SSO to leverage existing identitiy management using Azure Active Directory all in AWS and EKS.
+There are many options to secure an end point, however, in this post we walk through configuring [Datawire's Ambassador Edge Stack](https://getambassador.io) to protect an app which has been put through CI/CD and published via Jenkins X.  We enable SSO to leverage existing identitiy management using Azure Active Directory all in AWS and EKS.

 In this post I also walk you through installing Jenkins X on AWS EKS first, then installing and configuring Ambassador.
 Of course, if you have a **Jenkins X** cluster already, you can skip to the **Setup Ambasador Edge Stack** section.